preethamam/Point-Cloud-Annotations-Reviewer/README.md

 - Fast rendering on millions of points using VisPy (OpenGL) with compact UI
 - Side‑by‑side view with synchronized camera (rotate/pan/zoom mirrored)
 - Overlay mode: render red annotation points on top of the original cloud
+- Transparency: controls the transparency of the annotations
 - As‑is mode: show the annotation cloud, with red points drawn above others
 - Per‑scene comments stored locally; export to Excel
 - Progress indicator and “Revise” workflow (move files to revision folders)